Skip navigation

 Gain an Edge in Cybersecurity

 Regent’s Master of Science (M.S.) in Cybersecurity – Cybersecurity Management focuses on managing cybersecurity programs across public and private sector organizations.
-You will gain the leadership skills needed to effectively develop, implement and maintain a digital security strategy to protect your organization’s data.
+You can gain the leadership skills needed to effectively develop, implement and maintain a digital security strategy to protect your organization’s data.

 Expand Your Expertise